 7.1 Definition of Commingled Investments.
-"Commingled investments Investments" refer to investment instruments wherevehicles in which there is a pooling of securities owned by funds from multiple clients managed by an Investment Manager as one account for diversification and cost benefits and, therefore, investment managers Investment Managers cannot tailor the portfolio to suit client-specific guidelines.
+"Commingled Investments" refer to investment vehicles in which there is a pooling of funds from multiple clients managed by an Investment Manager as one account for diversification and cost benefits and, therefore, Investment Managers cannot tailor the portfolio to suit client-specific guidelines.
 Commingled Investments may be used for investment in approved asset classes with the Investment Committee taking into consideration fees, investment minimums, liquidity and other investment-related factors when reviewing investment vehicle options.
 Commingled Investments may be structured as limited partnerships, limited liability companies, private Real Estate Investment Trusts ("REITs"), trusts, partnerships, joint ventures, corporations or other investment vehicles.
 Commingled Investments include mutual funds, hedge funds, commingled investment funds, private equity funds, unit trusts, exchange traded funds, portable alpha funds, venture capital funds and other types of commingled investment vehicles.